 Etiology of Hypoglycemia

-Hypoglycemia in patients without diabetes is rare.
-It can occur in the fasting and/or postprandial state and can be classified as insulin-mediated or non-insulin–mediated.
+Hypoglycemia in patients without diabetes Diabetes Mellitus (DM) Diabetes mellitus is impaired insulin secretion and variable degrees of peripheral insulin resistance leading to hyperglycemia.
+Early symptoms are related to hyperglycemia and include polydipsia... read more is rare.
+It can occur in the fasting or in the postprandial state (1 to 3 hours after eating) and can be classified as insulin-mediated or non-insulin–mediated.

 A helpful practical classification is based on clinical status: whether hypoglycemia occurs in patients who appear healthy or ill.